High-bandwidth Digital Content Protection: Cryptanalysis

 They also said the Blom's scheme key swap could be broken by a so-called conspiracy attack: obtaining the keys of at least 40 devices and reconstructing the secret symmetrical master matrix that was used to compute them.

 Around the same time, Niels Ferguson independently claimed to have broken the HDCP scheme, but he did not publish his research, citing legal concerns arising from the controversial Digital Millennium Copyright Act (DMCA).

+In January 2011, Rob Johnson, Mikhail Rubnich, and Andres DelaCruz of Stony Brook University revealed they had implemented the "conspiracy attack" proposed by Crosby et al. in real life, and successfully recovered the HDCP master key by extracting the private keys from 41 HDCP-capable monitors.

 In November 2011, Benno Lomb and Tim Güneysu of Ruhr-Universität Bochum revealed they had broken the HDCP 1.3 encryption standard with a commercially-available field-programmable gate array.

 Master key release

 On 14 September 2010, Engadget reported the release of a possible genuine HDCP master key which can create device keys that can authenticate with other HDCP compliant devices without obtaining valid keys from The Digital Content Protection LLC.
 This master key would neutralize the key revocation feature of HDCP, because new keys can be created when old ones are revoked.
 Since the master key is known, it follows that an unlicensed HDCP decoding device could simply use the master key to dynamically generate new keys on the fly, making revocation impossible.
 It was not immediately clear who discovered the key or how they discovered it, though the discovery was announced via a Twitter update which linked to a Pastebin snippet containing the key and instructions on how to use it.
 Engadget said the attacker may have used the method proposed by Crosby in 2001 to retrieve the master key, although they cited a different researcher.
 On 16 September, Intel confirmed that the code had been cracked.
 Intel has threatened legal action against anyone producing hardware to circumvent the HDCP, possibly under the DMCA.